fireandfuel/CodecJLayerMP3/README.md

 A mp3 codec library for Paulcode's 3D Sound System.
 It based on parts of JLayer (mpeg decoder library), MP3SPI and Tritonus library.

+How to deploy:

+Use the ANT build script build.xml.
+Default build target is: main

 How to use it:

 If you use a IDE: Add the codec plugin to your build path.